Louise Doughty: Awards and honours

 Doughty's sixth novel, Whatever You Love, was short-listed for the Costa Book Award for fiction in 2010, and long-listed for the Orange Prize in 2011.

-Her seventh novel, Apple Tree Yard, was selected as a Richard & Judy Book Choice in the spring of 2014.
+Apple Tree Yard, was selected as a Richard & Judy Book Choice in the spring of 2014.
 Hilary Mantel commented on the novel, "There can’t be a woman alive who hasn't once realised, in a moment of panic, that she's in the wrong place at the wrong time with the wrong man.
 Louise Doughty... leads her unnerved reader into dark territory.
 A compelling and bravely written book."
+Her novel Black Water, (2016) was nominated as one of the New York Times Notable Books of the Year.

 Her short story "Fat White Cop with Ginger Eyebrows" was long-listed for the 2015 Sunday Times EFG Private Bank Short Story Award.

-Louise Doughty is a Fellow of the Royal Society of Literature.
+Doughty is a Fellow of the Royal Society of Literature.
 In 2019, she received an honorary doctorate (D.Litt.) from the University of East Anglia.